adanmoran/cpp_basic_build_system/README.md

 There are example test suites provided.
 After compilation, you can run the `example` and `src/calculator/test/CalcTest` executables to see the tests running.

+## Downloading a basic build system
+To run a very basic build system which you can use immediately (with few modifications) as the start for a new project, check out the `bare_bones` branch.
+It contains the minimum structure required of a build system, as well as a distinct README for donwloading the build code quickly.